Better Late than Never: Information Retrieval from Black Holes: X. Heuristic flow via correlations

 Here $S(X)$ is the von Neumann entropy for subsystem $X$ and $C(X\!:\!Y)\equiv\frac{1}{2}[S(X)+S(Y)-S(X,Y)]$, one-half the quantum mutual information, is a measure of correlations between subsystems $X$ and $Y$.
 Relation~(\ref{monogamy}) is additive for a pure tripartite state, so the correlations with subsystem $X$ smoothly move from subsystems $Y$ to $Z$ and vice-versa.

 For simplicity, here we restrict ourselves to the case where

-and where $\chi^{(q)}=0$.
-We computed the above measure of correlations, Eq.~(\ref{monogamy}), from von Neumann entropies approximated using the average purity (see the Appendix); numerical calculations showed this as a good approximation for systems of even a few qubits.
-Fig.~\ref{results} shows a typical scenario (assuming no excess unentangled qubits): A black hole is assumed to be created from in-fallen matter comprising $k$ qubits of information and negligible excess unentangled qubits.
-Within the first $k$ qubits radiated, information about the in-fallen matter (a) vanishes from the black hole interior at roughly the radiation emission rate and (b) appears in the joint radiation and external neighborhood subsystem.
-From then until just before the final $k$ qubits are radiated, the in-fallen matter's information is encoded in a tripartite state, involving the radiation, external neighborhood and interior subsystems, subplots~(b) and~(c).
-In the final $k$ qubits radiated the information about the in-fallen matter is released from its correlations and appears in the radiation subsystem alone, subplot (d).
+and where we assume no excess unentangled qubits, i.e., $\chi^{(q)}=0$.
+Thus, the initial number of qubits within the black hole interior is given by $\log_2 N =\log_2(BR)=S_{\text{matter}}+\log_2 M$, for $S_{\text{matter}}$ qubits of in-fallen matter.
+We computed the above measure of correlations, Eq.~(\ref{monogamy}), from von Neumann entropies approximated using the average purity (see next section); numerical calculations showed this as a good approximation for systems of even a few qubits.
+Fig.~\ref{results} shows a typical scenario: A black hole is assumed to be created from in-fallen matter comprising $S_{\text{matter}}$ qubits of information and negligible excess unentangled qubits.
+Within the first $S_{\text{matter}}$ qubits radiated, information about the in-fallen matter (a) vanishes from the black hole interior at roughly the radiation emission rate and (b) appears in the joint radiation and external neighborhood subsystem.
+From then until just before the final $S_{\text{matter}}$ qubits are radiated, the in-fallen matter's information is encoded in a tripartite state, involving the radiation, external neighborhood and interior subsystems, subplots~(b) and~(c).
+In the final $S_{\text{matter}}$ qubits radiated the information about the in-fallen matter is released from its correlations and appears in the radiation subsystem alone, subplot (d).
 This qualitative picture is in excellent agreement with the results from the decoupling theorem and its generalization.